- Business and Employment»

 Construction Workers: Safety Tips

-Every year there are thousands of work related injuries being reported.
+Thousands of work-related injuries are being reported every year.
 The sad part about it is that most of it are accidents that could have easily been avoided if proper work safety procedures are just observed.
 These accidents could be caused by machines or merely the neglect of an individual.
 These can also be the result of an improperly planned work place.

-So to help keep these accidents and injuries at minimum, here are the top seven work safety tips we should follow.
+So to help keep these accidents and injuries at minimum, here are the top seven work safety tips everyone must know and follow.

 1. Make sure every worker goes through a work safety orientation.